stcharless/stcharless/README.md

 ## Hi, there :wave:

-- My name is Stephan, i'm studying Computer Science at Universidade Paulista.
-And i'm passionate about programming and software development.
+- My name is Stephan, i'm passionate for programming, software development and i'm a enthusiast of hacking and security information.

-- :paperclip: Check my website [website](https://www.stephancharles.dev/)

 - :email: Send me an email [email](vianastephan@gmail.com)